 Deferred commissions are the incremental costs that are directly associated with subscription agreements with customers and consist of sales commissions paid to our direct sales force.
 Commissions are considered direct and incremental and as such are deferred and amortized over the terms of the related customer contracts consistent with the related revenue.
-As of December 31, 2015 and 2016, we had total deferred commissions of \$12.7 million and \$18.0 million, respectively.
-Commission expense was \$3.8 million, \$4.6 million, and \$6.5 million for the years ended December 31, 2014, 2015 and 2016, respectively.
+As of December 31, 2015 and 2016 and March 31, 2017, we had total deferred commissions of \$12.7 million, \$18.0 million and \$18.7 million, respectively.
+Commission expense was \$3.8 million, \$4.6 million, \$6.5 million and \$2.6 million for the years ended December 31, 2014, 2015 and 2016 and the three months ended March 31, 2017, respectively.